 Most store-bought air fresheners emit toxic pollutants at levels that may lead to health risks.
 Many clean-air advocates compare their toxicity to that of secondhand smoke.

 According to scientists at U.C.
 Berkeley and the Lawrence Berkeley National Laboratory, many top-selling fresheners contain significant amounts of ethylene-based glycol ethers, which are known to cause neurological and blood effects, including fatigue, nausea, tremor, and anemia.
 These ethers are classified as hazardous air pollutants by the EPA and California Air Resources Board.

 Many air fresheners also contain phthalates, which are proven endocrine disruptors.
 These can be specifically harmful to infants and children whose endocrine systems have not yet fully developed.
 Phthalates effect the developing male sex organs and are linked to abnormally developed male genitalia, poor semen quality and low testosterone levels.

 A safer choice for purifying the air would be to keep houseplants.
 If you prefer fragrance, you safest bet is to diffuse essential oils.
-(Here are my favorite oil diffusers and my favorite essential oils.)

 3. Dryer Sheets

 Many people like the smell of warm laundry just pulled from the dryer.
 But have you ever wondered what makes those dryer sheets work?

 When you touch dryer sheets, they feel waxy.
 That waxy surfactant is made of a mixture of quaternary ammonium salt (which is linked to asthma), silicon oil, or stearic acid (derived from animal fat) which melts in the heat of the dryer to coat your clothes.
 Basically, your fabrics aren’t really softer—they’re just coated in a fatty film to make you think they are.